What is indirect tax?

 Indirect tax is the tax levied on the consumption of goods and services.
-It is not directly levied on the income of a person but instead, he/she has to pay the tax along with the price of goods or services bought to the seller.
-The person paying the tax to the government and the person bearing the liability to pay the tax are thus two different people.
+It is not directly levied on the income of a person.
+Instead, he/she has to pay the tax along with the price of goods or services bought by the seller.
+The person paying the tax to the government and the person bearing the liability to pay the tax are thus, two different people.

-To understand how indirect tax works, let’s look at an example.
+Let’s look at an example to understand how indirect tax works.
 The indirect tax rate here has been assumed to be 10%.

 |Particulars||Mr X, the manufacturer||Mr Y, the retailer|

 |Tax @ 10%||₹ 100||₹ 110|

 |Total tax to be paid to the government||₹ 100||₹ 10|

 As seen in the above table, Mr. X will collect taxes of ` 100 on the selling price of ₹ 1,000, from Mr. Y. Mr.X has not paid any taxes earlier.So he will pay the entire ` 100 collected to the government.